jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 %prod.com.redhat.quarkus.cafe.infrastructure.RESTService/mp-rest/scope=javax.inject.Singleton
 ```

+## MongoDB with Hibernate Panache and Kafka with Microprofile Reactive Messaging

 NOTE: For the next sections you will need Docker and Docker Compose to run Kafka and MongoDB

 Create a Docker Compose file named, "j4k-docker-compose.yaml" with the following contents (it doesn't have to be in your working directory):